-You can use ServeRAID programs to define and maintain your disk arrays.
+You can use ServeRAID programs to define and maintain the disk arrays.
 You can also use these programs to configure SCSI devices (such as hot-swap drives) that are attached to the ServeRAID controller on the system board.
-See "Understanding Disk Array Technology" on page 81 for complete instructions.
+See "Understanding disk array technology" on page 81 for complete instructions.

 Before installing a new device or program, read the documentation that comes with it.
 Reading the instructions helps you to determine the steps required for installation and configuration.
-The following actions are typically, but not always, required to configure your server.
+The following actions are typically, but not always, required to configure the server.

 - 1. Run the Configuration/Setup Utility program and record the current configuration settings. - Set jumpers or switches on the server system board.
-See "Changing Jumper Positions" on page 151 and "System Board Jumpers" on page 256. - 3.
-Set jumpers or switches on the device.
+See "Changing jumper positions" on page 151 and "System board jumpers" on page 257. - Set jumpers or switches on the device.
 See the device installation instructions.